How to Paint a Dresser

 By using primer, you can also stop stains from coming through paint, especially if you’re painting light colors over darker wood.

-There are many primers for painting furniture, but we recommend using shellac-based primers for the best results.
+There are many best primers for painting furniture, but we recommend using shellac-based primers for the best results.

 Shellac dries quickly, has good stain-blocking properties, and is compatible with most paints.
 Make sure to apply two coats of primer and let each coat dry for about an hour before moving on to painting.